ensembles4612/product_demand_forecast_using_DeepAR_Amazon_SageMaker/README.md

 * handling cold start problems, which is to forecast volume demand for new Agency-SKU combinations that we don't have any data on.

 ## Why use Amazon Sagemaker DeepAR Algorithm

+DeepAR, a methodology for producing accurate probabilistic forecasts based on training autoregressive recurrent networks, which learns such a global model from historical data of all time series in the data set.
+The method builds upon previous research on deep learning for time series data, and tailors a similar LSTM-based recurrent neural network architecture to the probabilistic forecasting problem.

+In addition to providing better forecast accuracy than previous methods, DeepAR has a number key advantages compared to classical approaches and other global
+methods:
+* As DeepAR learns seasonal behavior and dependencies on given covariates across time series, minimal manual feature engineering is needed to capture complex, group-dependent behavior;
+* DeepAR makes probabilistic forecasts in the form of Monte Carlo samples that can be used to compute consistent quantile estimates for all sub-ranges in the prediction horizon; DeepAR also produces both point forecasts (e.g., the amount of sneakers sold in a week is X) and probabilistic forecasts (e.g., the amount of sneakers sold in a week is between X and Y with Z% probability).
+* By learning from similar items, DeepAR is able to provide forecasts for items with little or no history at all, a case where traditional single-item forecasting methods fail.
+Traditional methods such as ARIMA or ES rely solely on the historical data of an individual time series, and as such they are typically less accurate in the cold start case.
+* Our approach does not assume Gaussian noise, but can incorporate a wide range of likelihood functions, allowing the user to choose one that is appropriate for the statistical properties of the data.
+Especially in the demand forecasting domain, one is often faced with highly erratic, intermittent or bursty data which violate core assumptions of many classical techniques, such as Gaussian errors, stationarity, or homoscedasticity of the time series.

 ## Sagemaker Instance Setup